Chakib-DAII/Spring-MVC-application/readme.md

   - service package: contains our business objects (services).
   - web package:  contains our Rest/MVC controllers.

-  As utility libraries we used **lombok**.
-It comes with annotations that we add to our Java classes mainly the POJO classes in order to generate getters/setters/toString/constructors... at runtime.

-  - @Getter: generates getter methods for all fields.
-  - @Setter: generates setter methods for all fields.
-  - @ToString : generates toString method.
-  - @AllArgsConstructor: Constructor with all arguments (fields) of the class.
-  - @NoArgsConstructor: Empty constructor.
-  - @Data: generates getters/setters/toString/equals/hashCode

   **Note**: In order to work with Spring MVC in a spring boot application, we need to add 2 dependecies:
   - JSTL: used in our jsp pages.